mekhiya/zeroPartyData/README.md

 ## How Zero Knowledge Proof helps?

-zeroPartData uses zero knowledge proof to verify eligibility for gifts & discount offers by Brands.
+zeroPartyData uses zero knowledge proof to verify eligibility for gifts & discount offers by Brands.
 Project requires users to submit information about their Work-type, Age & income.
 This is suppose to be checked against eligibility criteria for availing discount offer.

 Personal data is not stored on-chain, however zero knowledge proof allows us to verify all 3 criteria.
 If proved, user address is noted for availing discount offer.